awsdocs/amazon-aurora-user-guide/doc_source/logging-using-cloudtrail-data-api.md

 All Data API operations are logged by CloudTrail and documented in the [https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/Welcome.html](https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/Welcome.html)\.
 For example, calls to the `BatchExecuteStatement`, `BeginTransaction`, `CommitTransaction`, and `ExecuteStatement` operations generate entries in the CloudTrail log files\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or IAM user credentials\.
++ Whether the request was made with root or user credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.